kwickramasekara/photo-grid/README.md

 > Please refer to the [`.nvmrc`](https://github.com/kwickramasekara/photo-grid/blob/main/.nvmrc) file for the recommended Node version prior to installation.
 If you do not have Node installed, please refer to the [official documentation](https://nodejs.org/).

 > **Note**
-> When developing locally, Sanity API responses are cached for 1 day by default.
-To purge the cache, remove `.cache/data-sanity` directory.
+> When developing locally, Sanity API responses are cached for [1 day](https://github.com/kwickramasekara/photo-grid/blob/main/src/_data/sanity.js#L23) by default.
+To purge the cache, remove `.cache/data-sanity` directory or change cache duration.

 ## Configuration